TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 *	Configure SSL keypairs and certificates as needed for each SnappyData member.
 See [Generate Key Pairs and Certificates](https://gemfirexd.docs.pivotal.io/docs-gemfirexd/deploy_guide/Topics/security/ssl_keys.html#cadminsslkeys).
 *	Ensure theat SnappyData locator, server, and lead members use the same SSL boot parameters at startup.

+!!!
+Note
+	For enabling Spark layer SSL encryption, you must first enable the P2P encryption for SSL.

 #### Provider-Specific Configuration Files